 Under the Study, entitled "A Phase Ib Trial of Intravesical Photo Dynamic Therapy in Patients with NMIBC at High Risk of Progression, Who are Refractory to Therapy with Bacillus Calmette-Guerin and Who are Medically Unfit for or Refuse a Cystectomy", treatment of patients commenced in March 2017.
-Three patients were treated at the Maximum Recommended Starting Dose ("MRSD") (0.35 mg/cm2) and three patients were treated at the Therapeutic Dose (0.70 mg/cm2) of TLD-1433; whereby, at both doses the PDC was activated by laser light (520 nm, 90 J/cm2) delivered by the TLC-3200.
+Three patients were treated at the Maximum Recommended Starting Dose ("MRSD") (0.35 mg/cm2) and three patients were treated at the Therapeutic Dose (0.70 mg/cm2) of TLD-1433; whereby, both doses of the PDC was activated by laser light (520 nm, 90 J/cm2) delivered by the TLC-3200.

 Theralase®'s Study successfully achieved the primary objective of safety and tolerability, secondary objective of pharmacokinetics and exploratory objective of efficacy.
-The Study results demonstrate a strong efficacy signal with a 67% complete response ("CR") rate in the Therapeutic Dose group (0.70 mg/cm2) after only a single Photo Dynamic Therapy ("PDT") treatment, with patients five and six demonstrating CR with no presence, recurrence or progression of the disease at 18 months post treatment.
+The Study results demonstrate a strong efficacy signal with a 67% Complete Response ("CR") rate in the Therapeutic Dose group (0.70 mg/cm2) after only a single Photo Dynamic Therapy ("PDT") treatment, with patients five and six demonstrating CR with no presence, recurrence or progression of the disease at up to 24 months post treatment.

-Based on the encouraging data from patients treated at the Therapeutic Dose, the Medical and Scientific Board ("MSAB") recommended that the Company undertake a pivotal Phase II NMIBC clinical study with a primary objective of efficacy with a larger patient sample size.
+Based on the encouraging data from patients treated at the Therapeutic Dose, the Medical and Scientific Board ("MSAB") recommended unanimously that the Company undertake a registration Phase II NMIBC clinical study with a primary objective of CR at any point in time, secondary objective of duration of CR at one year post initial CR and a tertiary objective of safety, as measured by Adverse Events ("AEs"), with a larger patient sample size.